Ph.D. Program in Clinical-Community Psychology

 • TOEFL or IELTS

-(Minimum TOELF score required is 80 internet-based, 213 computer based, 550 paper-based.
-Mimium IELTS score required is 6.5)
+(Minimum TOEFL score required is 80 internet-based, 213 computer based, 550 paper-based.
+Minimum IELTS score required is 6.5)

 Prospective Students